isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 ## Rendering whitepaper data

-To post whitepapers to the website, the whitepaper data is defined and prepared our website to display these documents.
+To post whitepapers to the website, the whitepaper data is defined and prepared on the website to display these documents.
 First, create a new \\data folder at the project root.
 The information on available whitepapers comes from a new file named [data.json](https://github.com/marcelooliveira/EmbedPDF/blob/main/pdf-app/data/data.json), which is put in the data folder.

 To give the web app a nice, polished look, install the [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) front-end libraries.